jmetzger/training-kubernetes-networking/kubernetes-networks/multus/overview.md

 ## Prerequisites

-  * a CNI, that manages the network needs to be installed before hand, like Calico, Cilium
+  * a CNI must be installed beforehand, that manages the network (Calico, Cilium)

 ## Graphics